 -

-Eurostar bookings open up to 11 months before departure, but bookings for most other European trains only open 3-6 months ahead.
+Eurostar bookings open up to 11 months ahead, but bookings for most other European trains only open 3-6 months ahead.
 I recommend waiting until onward bookings open so you can confirm onward train times before committing to a non-refundable Eurostar ticket.
 Timings for onward trains can sometimes change because of engineering work.

 -